 Whilst we have much information on our website you may find you have additional questions about our Bikini Atoll liveaboard, diving Bikini Atoll or general location information.
-Via the following link you can find answers to some commonly asked questions.
+Our Everything about Bikini Atoll blog provides many of the ‘why, what, who, where, when and how’ answers about scuba diving in Bikini Atoll and, from the FAQs link below you can also find answers to some commonly asked questions.
 Should you have other questions or queries, please contact our reservations team who will be pleased to assist you.

 Join the ever growing Master Liveaboards family and be the first to hear about our special offers.
 We’ll also keep you informed about the latest happenings from around the world and make sure you get plenty of dive travel inspiration.